j-unayed/FTPaddict/README.md

 - Click on any video to download only that specific video.
 - Specify a range of videos (from and to) and click `Download` to start downloading those videos.
-- **New feature!** Click on `Download All` to start downloading all videos in that folder at once.
+- Click on `Download All` to start downloading all videos in that folder at once.
-- **Download Location**: Downloaded videos are saved in the `Downloaded Videos` folder:
+- **Download Location**: Downloaded videos are saved in the `Downloads` folder:
-  `file:///your:/path/to/FTPaddict.exe/Downloaded%20Videos/`
+  `file:///your:/path/to/FTPaddict.exe/Downloads/`

 ## Customizing FTPaddict